Roderick Galdes: 2017 general election

 On 1 May, Prime Minister Muscat called a snap election for the following 3 June.
 In this election, Roderick Galdes contested the sixth district, comprising Qormi, Luqa and Siggiewi.
 He was elected for the fourth consecutive time, with 2,757 first count votes.
 This also meant an increase of more than 700 votes when compared to the previous election.

 Prime Minister Muscat entrusted him with the portfolio of Social Accommodation, which Muscat had earlier described as "one of the most important priorities in the upcoming legislature".

-2022 General Election
+2022 general election

 For the 2022 general election, Roderick Galdes contested the sixth and eighth district and garnered 4,035 first-count votes on the sixth district.
-This was an increase in votes of nearly 1,280 when compared to the 2017 General Election.
+This was an increase in votes of nearly 1,280 when compared to the 2017 general election.
 Following this election, the portfolio was widened to also include affordable accommodation.